 Rash - pityriasis rosea; Papulosquamous - pityriasis rosea; Herald patch

-Pityriasis rosea is a common type of skin rash seen in young adults.
+Pityriasis rosea is a common type of skin rash most often seen in young adults.

 Pityriasis rosea is believed to be caused by a virus.
 It occurs most often in the fall and spring.